 Given that the Mozilla Foundation is a nonprofit organization, it is astonishing to see its volunteer coders working nonstop to make sure Firefox is stocked with the newest browsing and security capabilities within weeks.

 Any Internet user would enjoy Firefox’s security features, which include phishing and virus prevention, blocking reported attack websites and web forgeries, and alerting users when a site tries to install add-ons.
-Hence us ranking it as the third-best browser for adults.

 Check out Mozilla Firefox’s best features: